penntaylor/nStore/README.md

 with nstore.access("s3://my-bucket/some/file/far/away.txt", "r") as f:
     print(f.read())
 ```
-will print the contents of `away.txt` just as if it were a local file
+will print the contents of `away.txt` as if it were a local file

 ---